AdobeDocs/analytics-platform.en/help/troubleshooting/compare.md

 * **Missing Person IDs** – Missing Person IDs (from the events dataset and/or from profile/lookup dataset) cause those records to be ignored or skipped.
 The reason is that there are no common IDs or matching keys to join the records.

 * **Invalid or Large Person IDs** – With invalid IDs, the system cannot find a valid common ID among the datasets to join.
-In some cases, the person ID column has invalid Person IDs such as “undefined”, or “00000000".
+In some cases, the person ID column has invalid Person IDs such as "undefined", or "00000000".
 A Person ID (with any combination of numbers and letters) that appears in an event more than 1 million times per month cannot be attributed to any specific user or person.
 It will be categorized as invalid.
 Those records cannot be ingested into the system and result in error-prone ingestion and reporting.